-After the initial registration and scheduling, students schedule changes may only be made according to the following criteria:
+After the initial registration and scheduling, students' schedule changes may only be made according to the following criteria:

 - 1. Approved level changes by the parent, teacher, and principal. - 2.
 Failure in first, second, third, or fourth term course(s). - 3.
 Computer and/or clerical error students may check their original registration for mistakes in the office. - 4.
 Special education placement. - 5.
-Failure to meet a course prerequisite. - 6.
-Seniors who must enroll in a course to meet graduation requirements. - 7.
-Wanting to add or change a course without disturbing the rest of the schedule. - 8.
+Seniors who must enroll in a course to meet graduation requirements. - 6.
+Wanting to add or change a course without disturbing the rest of the schedule. - 7.
 The requested change will not be approved if it causes a class to be overfull.